 Program Director makes decisions on acceptance after reviewing all applications.
 Acceptance is based on academic standing, language background and reasons for overseas study.
 Apply by November 15 for early decision

-- The Program Fee is $2995.
-Fee includes ground transportation for excursions and company visits, housing with a Mexican family, two meals/day (breakfast, supper), travel and lodging in Puebla, tours of city and cultural sites, professional visits, cooking lesson with one of Mexico City's accomplished chefs, health, evacuation and repatriation insurance.
+- The Program Fee is $3085.
+Fee includes ground transportation for excursions and company visits, housing with a Mexican family, two meals/day (breakfast, supper), travel and lodging in Puebla or Chiapas, tours of city and cultural sites, professional visits, cooking lesson with one of Mexico City's accomplished chefs, health, evacuation and repatriation insurance.

 - Program Fee does not include: Application fee, 6 credit hours tuition, internationall airline tickets, GT technology fee

 Program descriptions and fees are subject to final approval by educational units and the Office of International Education.
 Georgia Tech reserves the right to alter or cancel this program due to low enrollment, unavailability of a professor to teach a planned course, or other unforeseen circumstances.
 Once Georgia Tech has made payments to service providers, or if Georgia Tech cancels the program before departure or while the program is in progress for reasons beyond its control, such as political unrest or danger to participants' safety, only those fees that Georgia Tech is able to have refunded by service providers will be returned to participants.
 If a student withdraws from the program, the student will be responsible for the payment of all fees.